 Each student must choose one or two areas of specialization from the clusters that are described below.
-Regardless of a student's area(s) of specialization, all students take six semester-length core courses: Pad 500 Institutional Foundations of Public Administration, Pad 501 Public Economics and Finance II, Pad 503 Public Economics and Finance I, Pad 504 Data, Models and Decisions I, Pad 505 Data, Models, and Decisions II, Pad 506 Foundations of Public Management; and two Professional Application Modules : Pad 507, and Pad 508 (Professional Applications I, and II,).
+Regardless of a student's area(s) of specialization, all students take six semester-length core courses: Pad 500 Institutional Foundations of Public Administration, Pad 501 Public and Nonprofit Financial Management, Pad 503 Principles of Public Economics, Pad 504 Data, Models and Decisions I, Pad 505 Data, Models, and Decisions II, Pad 506 Foundations of Public Management; and two Professional Application Modules : Pad 507, and Pad 508 (Professional Applications I, and II,).
 A required course may be waived and substituted by an elective if the individual has an extensive academic background in the subject or a compelling case on another basis is made to the Department.
 For example, Pad 503 may be waived for those who specialized in undergraduate economics; or Pad 505 may be waived for those with significant backgrounds in statistics and data analysis.

 Policy Analysis and Information Systems: This area provides the student with basic skills in analyzing and reporting about policy and management questions including issues of how to manage information resources in the public and not-for-profit sectors.
-Courses deal with techniques and their applications to public policy and management issues including topics in information management, information methodology, statistics, decision methods, computer simulation for political analysis, evaluation, bargaining and negotiation, operations research, cost-benefit analysis, and information resource management in government and not-for-profit organizations.
+Courses deal with techniques and their applications to public policy and management issues.
+Topics covered by these courses include research methodology, statistics, decision methods, systems analysis, evaluation, bargaining and negotiation, operations research, cost-benefit analysis, and information resource management in government and nonprofit organizations.
 In addition, students specializing in this area may design course sequences in specialized policy areas such as health, environmental management, or social services.

 Politics, Policy and Institutions: This cluster is intended to help students understand the place and role of public institutions as they affect the policies and administration of the political systems of the United States and other countries.
 There is a wide range of possible specialization included in this cluster, providing opportunities for a student to focus on specific policy sectors, particular institutional settings, and both domestic and international settings.
 Students may draw on courses from other clusters, other departments and schools.
 They should discuss these possibilities with their advisors.